soumikdr/smqa-placement-app/meeting-outcomes.md

 ![Imgur](https://i.imgur.com/mSRDSve.png) <br />
 ![Imgur](https://i.imgur.com/TLIBPjB.png)

-## Sprint Meeting - 19th November, 2024
+## Sprint Meeting - 18th November, 2024

 ### Summery

-In our first sprint meeting, We allocated user stories to the sprints based on PERT chart activities, considering the predecessor dependencies and the estimated times.
+In our first sprint meeting, we allocated user stories to the sprints based on PERT chart activities, considering the predecessor dependencies and the estimated times.
 Each user story is assigned to a priority level.
 Also, user story issues assigned among us keeping equal work distribution in mind.
+We decided to push every user story when unit test of user story also completed.
+By this way, we can reduce the costs in future sprints.
+We assigned a scrum master for managing the meetings.
+We discussed how our code architecture should be and how we must continue.
+We decided on how our code implementation and GitHub flow such as branch naming's and flow between feature, develop and main branches should be.

+## Sprint Meeting - 3rd December, 2024

+### Summery

+We discussed every issue that we faced in sprint 1.
+In the first sprint meeting, we decided to not use Mocking for unit tests to speed up the process and keep it simple but for some unit test cases, there was a recursion issue we were facing, and we decided to use Mockito library.
+We reviewed each other's push request and added comments if changes of code are needed.
+There were a few user stories that were not finished because of errors from different development environments and merge conflicts between other team member's branches.
+We have written Whitebox unit tests for every user story.
+Also, to be sure that how we should adjust BlackBox testing to our code architecture, we asked our module convenor to get better clarification about the test approaches based on our project scenario.
+We took his suggestions for the upcoming sprint, so that it becomes more efficient, and the sprint goals become achievable.